top of page

 About The Cove Discovery Project

-Our project is set up to celebrate the lives of both wildlife and people in and around Churston Cove, Brixham, Devon.
-We have a beautiful little shop by Brixham harbourside which helps us generate funds for the conservation projects we run.
+Our project is set up to celebrate the coexistence of both wildlife and people in and around Brixham, Devon.
+We have a beautiful little shop by Brixham harbourside which helps us generate funds for the conservation projects and research we run.
 We are ‘not for profit’, so we use our funds wisely for the benefit of wildlife and our community.

-This exciting collaboration of conservation and community creates opportunities for learning and sharing, all focused on ‘The Cove’.
-We aim to raise awareness of this important wild space for both humans and wildlife.
+This exciting collaboration of marine wildlife conservation and community in Torbay creates opportunities for learning and sharing.
+We aim to raise awareness of our important wild spaces for both humans and wildlife.
 We do this in schools, universities and with members of the public on our beaches and coves.
 We believe being in nature is key to creating a lasting connection and can help us better understand, learn and appreciate all wildlife, and our relationship with it.

-The project is a celebration of a unique haven of beautiful thriving habitats, peaceful beaches and vibrant woodlands.
+As a marine conservation organisation, we celebration our unique coastal havens of beautiful thriving habitats, peaceful beaches and all that choose to live here, including grey seals, cuttlefish, seahorses, crustaceans, dolphins and many more.
 Many thousands of people visit the coast annually.
 With continued increases in human and wildlife activity, we are looking to promote sustainable balanced ecosystems and celebrate natural beauty for the benefit of all.

 We emphasize transparency in everything we do, setting bold goals and pursuing a clear strategy that pushes beyond boundaries.
 We promote ‘creative conservation’ encouraging participation, collaboration, creative thought, and community engagement.
 The project is constantly growing and adapting to the changes of society and nature, and together we can create changes that will benefit all species.